Pterodactyl Ascender: Variants

 McCornack had first installed a canard elevator on a Pfledge in 1978, but did not create a production model until 1980.
 The canard was operated by a side-mounted control stick.
 Fore-and-aft movement of the stick moved the canard and sideways movement controlled the tip-rudders.
 The canard was constructed with tubular spars, aluminum ribs and covered in standard aircraft fabric.

 In the Early 1980s a Pterodactyl pilot named Jeff Ballas attended the Sun-N-Fun fly-in and was impressed with the mylar covering on the Lazair.
 He bought a roll of mylar and some tape, went home and re-covered his canard with the clear mylar.
 This experiment was a success.
 The handling of an Ascender with the lightweight mylar was much lighter and increased the nimble feeling of the aircraft.

 The new model carried the name "Ptraveler", continuing the use of the silent letter "P" in Pterodactyl designs.

-The new model was powered by the Cuyuna 430D direct drive engine and was introduced in 1980 at a price of USD$3900.
+The new model was powered by the Cuyuna 430D direct drive engine and was introduced in 1980 at a price of USD3900.